Everson Museum of Art: Collection

 The Everson houses roughly 11,000 pieces of art, including paintings, sculpture, ceramics, and video.

 The Everson Museum of Art contains one of the most notable collections of ceramic art in the United States.
-In 1916, The Syracuse Museum of Fine Arts acquired a group of thirty-two works by renowned Syracuse-based potter Adelaide Alsop Robineau.
-After Robineau's death in 1929, the museum acquired a second group of her porcelains, including the famed Scarab Vase, whose carving reportedly took more than 1000 hours.
+In 1916, the Syracuse Museum of Fine Arts acquired a group of thirty-two works by renowned Syracuse-based potter Adelaide Alsop Robineau.
+After Robineau died in 1929, the museum acquired a second group of her porcelains, including the famed Scarab Vase, whose carving reportedly took more than 1000 hours.
 The museum now contains more than 100 works by Robineau.

 In 1932, Museum director Anna Wetherill Olmsted founded the Ceramic National exhibitions as a tribute to Robineau.
-Over the next forty years, the Ceramic Nationals became the preeminent juried exhibition for the field of ceramics.
+Over the next forty years, the Ceramic Nationals became the preeminent juried exhibition in ceramics.
 Purchase prizes were given to artists each year, which added pieces by such artists as Waylande Gregory, Maija Grotell, Marguerite Wildenhain, Peter Voulkos, Otto and Vivika Heino, Maria Martinez, Gertrud and Otto Natzler, and Robert Turner to the museum's collection.

 Paintings include one of Gilbert Stuart's portraits of George Washington, Edward Hicks's The Peaceable Kingdom, and works by Eastman Johnson, Charles Burchfield, Helen Frankenthaler, Jackson Pollock and others as well as outdoors sculptures (Marja Vallila).
-In 1980 the Everson introduced Ching Ho Cheng's "Intimate Illuminations", the first Chinese-American contemporary painter to exhibit a one-man show nationally.
+In 1980, the Everson introduced Ching Ho Cheng's "Intimate Illuminations", the first Chinese-American contemporary painter to exhibit a one-man show nationally.

 The Syracuse China Center for the Study of Ceramics is one of the largest ceramics collections in the nation, with pieces ranging from ancient sculpture and Ming dynasty porcelain up to contemporary works.

 The museum established one of the first video art collections in the United States; its video collection is the largest in the world.
 Nam June Paik exhibited early works at the Everson, including his United States retrospective in 1974.
 Bill Viola's first job was as a video technician at the Everson; his works are now in the collection.

-The museum also has a collection of Arts and Crafts Movement furniture, featuring a number of works of Gustav Stickley.
+The museum also has a collection of Arts and Crafts Movement furniture, including works by Gustav Stickley.

-The Building
+The building

-The Everson Museum of Art is designed to be a sculpture in itself.
-The design intention that I.M.
-Pei achieved was for the building to be a grand sculptural object surrounded by the modern architecture of the surrounding buildings of the city.
-He wanted his museum to stand out compared to the buildings next to it.
-He didn't want the building to be simply a "monumental container for art," but rather art in it of itself.
-The four cantilevered square spaces of the museum add to the sculptural feeling of the design.
-The exterior facades of these spaces are often utilized for events and by additional organizations.
-Groups will project movies, images, and short films onto the facade of these faces.
-People within the community will come together and sit in the neighboring courtyard to watch these projections.
+The Everson Museum of Art was designed to be a sculpture in its own right.
+I.M.
+Pei conceived it as a sculptural object set against the city's modern architecture, not simply a "monumental container for art."
+The four cantilevered square volumes reinforce this quality.
+The exterior facades often serve as projection surfaces for films and images, with community members gathering in the neighboring courtyard to watch.